jamest08/newDNC/README.md

 First do `source venv/bin/activate`

 To produce window-level rttms, run `python3 espnet/data_prep/gen_window_rttm.py`,  setting dataset, input segment-level rttm path, frames_per_dvector and desired_window_length (in frames) in the file.
+Window-level rttms have been already produced for window lengths of 0.5s, 1s, 1.5s and 2s (see path below).

 Then `cd espnet/egs/ami/dnc1`